 San Francisco: Skidmore, Owings & Merrill LLP (SOM) and Clark Construction Group have been selected to lead the design-build team for the Port of Seattle’s International Arrivals Facility at Seattle-Tacoma International Airport.
+SOM is the lead designer and architect of record for the expanded facility.
 The project team includes local firms The Miller Hull Partnership, Guy F. Atkinson Construction, LLC, KPFF Consulting Engineers, and Madsen, Kneppers & Associates, Inc. (MKA); the Seattle office of Arup; and European bridge design specialists Schlaich Bergermann und Partner (SBP).

 SOM and Clark Construction have previously worked together as design-build partners on over 20 projects nationwide.
 One of the leading architecture, interior design, engineering, and urban planning firms in the world, SOM has a firmwide practice group specializing in the design and planning of aviation projects and is known for conceiving some of the world’s most memorable airport terminal buildings.
 Clark, one of the most experienced and respected building and civil construction firms in the United States, has delivered over 40 major airport projects across the country.